Fall Fundraising Kick-Off Party @ GR Farmers' Market!

 How much money is needed, for what, and in what timeframe?

-Our campaign’s goal is to raise up to $1.5 million in donations and owner investments of preferred shares by July 12th.
-Raising funds through owner investments and donations will be critical to the long-term financial success of the co-op.
-The total funding required to open our store is $6.2 million and the anticipated sources and uses are shown in the chart below.
-We are currently submitting multiple grant applications, and will also be working with future vendors to take advantage of any credits they offer to new stores.
-Repaying loans or other commercial debt is not viable for the co-op’s financial projections, so the goal is to raise as much funding as possible from the sources also listed.
-However, in the event that commercial debt becomes a necessity to bridge funding gaps, we are forging relationships with organizations that provide no to low interest loans.
-We are risk adverse and need to have at least $4.5 million in committed funds before we will move on to the construction phase of the project.
+Our campaign’s goal is to raise $1.5 million in donations and owner investments of preferred shares by July 12th.
+Raising 24 percent of the funds from our member owners is critical to the long-term financial success of the co-op.
+Repaying loans or other commercial debt is not viable for the co-op’s financial projections, so the goal is to raise as much funding as possible from the sources listed below.
+We are risk averse and need to have at least $4.5 million in committed funds before beginning construction.

 General Campaign Info